rinnifox/GEODES/README.md

 To see an example of usage of this package, see [`usage_example.ipynb`](/examples/usage_example.ipynb)

+To see an example of result analysis, see[`analysis_example.ipynb`]()

+## Estimated calculation time
+To run calculations in non-parallel mode, it takes ~3 min for 100 PDB files from `examples/pdb-md/l1`

 ## Authors
 - Karina Pats, Visiting Research Assistant, Nazarbayev University; PhD candidate, ITMO University;